phunware/maas-analytics-android-sdk/README.md

 Install Modules
 ---------------

-Each MaaS module requires the MaaS Core SDK to run.
+Each module requires the Core SDK to run.
 In order to use any extra modules, they must first be installed into the Core SDK.
 This is done in code with one line and should be done in the application’s onCreate method:

 ``` Java
 @Override